yschroe/chessalyzer.js/README.md

 The function you create for heatmap generation gets passed up to four parameters (inside `generateHeatMap()`):

--   `data`: The data that is the basis for the heatmap.
+1. `data`: The data that is the basis for the heatmap.
 Typically this object is an analyzer you passed into the `startBatch()` function.
--   `sqrData`: Contains informations about the square you passed into the `generateHeatMap()` function. `sqrData` is an object with the following entries:
+2. `sqrData`: Contains informations about the square you passed into the `generateHeatMap()` function. `sqrData` is an object with the following entries:

+    ```typescript
+    interface SquareData {
-    -   `alg`: The square in algebraic notation (e.g. 'a2'),
+        // The square in algebraic notation (e.g. 'a2')
+        alg: string;

-    -   `coords`: The square in board coordinates (e.g. [6,0]),
+        // The square in board coordinates (e.g. [6,0])
+        coords: number[];

-    -   `piece`: The piece that starts at the passed square. `piece` is an object with the properties:
+        // The piece that starts at the passed square.
+If no piece starts at the passed square, `name` and `color` are null.
+        piece: {

-        -   `name`: Name of the piece (e.g. 'Pa' for the a-pawn)
+            // Name of the piece (e.g. 'Pa' for the a-pawn)
+            color: string;
-        -   `color`: Color of the piece ('b' or 'w').
+            // Color of the piece ('b' or 'w').

-        If no piece starts at the passed square, `name` and `color` are empty strings.
+            name: string;
+        };
+    }
+    ```

--   `loopSqrData`: Contains informations about the square the current heatmap value shall be calculated for.
+3. `loopSqrData`: Contains informations about the square the current heatmap value shall be calculated for.
 The structure of `loopSqrData` is the same as of `sqrData`.
 The `generateHeatMap()` function loops over every square of the board to calculate a heat map value for each tile.
--   `optData`: Optional data you may need in this function.
+4. `optData`: Optional data you may need in this function.
 For example, if you wanted to generate a heatmap to show the average position of a piece after X moves, you could pass that 'X' here.

 # Tracked statistics